 How to file a Colorado annual report

-Colorado only accepts online submissions through the Secretary of State's business portal.
+Colorado requires Periodic Reports to be filed electronically through the Secretary of State's business portal.
 The system pre-populates your form with existing information, streamlining the process.

 1. Select "Search business database" to locate your entity